jerdude/biz-status-api/README.md

 # biz-status-api

 A simple api endpoint used to verify the status of a business.
+Specifically, we'll be using this for an online small business directory to periodically verify that a business record is still valid.

-- The endpoint will accept a search term (typically "Business Name + Address")
+- The endpoint will accept a search term (typically "Business Name + Address" or "Business Name + City")
 - We will then send a search request to Google
 - We'll parse the dom results looking for a few things:
   - Did it return a google places result on the right?
 If not, flag this business as possibly invalid.